Getting Out of the Deal: The Buyer’s Dilemma

-Typically, when acting for the buyer in these cases, the lawyer will offer to write a first letter to the seller's lawyer advising of the buyer's situation and include some argument as to why the buyer should be able to walk away from a firm deal, scot-free.
-The response from any decent real estate lawyer acting for the seller will normally be along the lines of "no, our clients are ready, willing and able to close".
-The negotiations may reach a point where the buyer is willing to forfeit a part of or all of its deposit to the seller in exchange for the seller agreeing to sign a "mutual release", which will release each of the parties from their obligations with respect to such agreement of purchase and sale.
+Typically, when acting for the buyer in these cases, the lawyer will offer to write a first letter to the seller’s lawyer advising of the buyer’s situation and include some argument as to why the buyer should be able to walk away from a firm deal, scot-free.
+The response from any decent real estate lawyer acting for the seller will normally be along the lines of “no, our clients are ready, willing and able to close”.
+The negotiations may reach a point where the buyer is willing to forfeit a part or all of its deposit to the seller in exchange for the seller agreeing to sign a “mutual release”, releasing each of the parties from their obligations with respect to the agreement of purchase and sale.
 In the majority of cases, for fear and reluctance to proceed to litigation, the parties will agree to some form of a compromise that will usually lead to an extension to the closing date or a mutual release from the agreement.

 Nevertheless, if the seller is adamant on closing the transaction on the scheduled closing date (as is the seller’s legal right), the parties must close the deal.
 If the buyer does not close, he or she will be in breach of the agreement.
 The financial consequences of this breach can be severe; the seller will have a claim to (a) the full amount of the buyer’s deposit, and (b) the recovery of any and all costs and expenses that flow from the buyer’s breach.
 It is this claim to (b) that should really worry buyers thinking of breaching their agreements.
 If the seller is forced to re-list the property and is not able to sell it for as high a sale price as it secured with the original buyer, the seller would have a claim against this buyer for the difference, along with all related costs and expenses (e.g., legal fees, court costs, interest charges, etc.).
 However, it can become even more complicated and costly for the breaching buyer if the seller required the sale proceeds on the closing date (Deal 1) in order for the seller to purchase another property shortly thereafter (Deal 2).
 In this case, the seller would have been forced to breach its purchase agreement on Deal 2, and now the buyer who breached on Deal 1 would be liable to the seller from Deal 1 for all costs and expenses that flow from the seller’s forced breach on Deal 2.
 Needless to say, breaching these agreements can be extraordinarily expensive for the defaulting party.